 The application will be reviewed by the Pre-Assessment Team, generally comprised of Client Managers, Planners, Building Surveyors, Development Engineers and other senior staff.
-A preliminary assessment of the application is done to ensure that the information provided complies with Council, and that the quality of the plans is sufficient.
-If there are any noticeable problems with the application, the applicant will be notified, usually in writing within seven days.
-This may delay the processing of the application if there is insufficient information provided to commence the assessment.
+Prior to being accepted, a preliminary assessment of the application is done to ensure that the information provided complies with Council's requirements, and that the quality of the information is sufficient.
+If there are any noticeable problems with the application, the applicant will be notified via the NSW Planning Portal.
+The processing of the application may be delayed if there is not enough information to commence the assessment.

 Notification and Submissions

 An application is notified for a period of generally a minimum of 14 days, 21 days or 30 days depending on the type of application.
 During the notification period members of the community are entitled to make submissions about the proposed development.
 Some applications may not be notified depending on the nature of the proposal.